nuald/lambda-sample/README.md

 // View the diagram (macOS example) s"echo $desc" #| "dot -Tpng" #| "open -a Preview -f" !

-// Set up the implicit for the usage() function implicit val logger = akka.event.NoLogging
+// Set up the implicit for the using() function implicit val logger = akka.event.NoLogging

 // Serialize the model